-And although the turkey (I cook my turkey in an electric roaster) is the traditional star of any Thanksgiving spread, today we’ll be focusing on a less central, but equally crucial, supporting character.
+And although the turkey (which I prefer to cook in an electric roaster) is the traditional star of any Thanksgiving spread, today we’ll be focusing on a less central, but equally crucial, supporting character.
 We’re talking gravy folks, and uncovering the simple secret that will help you make your best gravy ever!

 The #1 Mistake People Make With Thanksgiving Gravy